 LAS VEGAS, Jan.
-5, 2016 — LG Electronics (LG) today announced key partnerships with Amazon, Netflix, YouTube, NASA, and Dolby to offer consumers more high-quality 4K high dynamic range (HDR) content.
-You can experience a taste of related innovations, new content and see firsthand LG’s HDR technology in action by visiting LG’s CES booth #8204 in Central Hall of the Las Vegas Convention Center.
+5, 2016, LG Electronics (LG) announced critical partnerships with Amazon, Netflix, YouTube, NASA, and Dolby to offer consumers more high-quality 4K high dynamic range (HDR) content.
+You can experience a taste of related innovations and new content and see LG’s HDR technology in action by visiting LG’s CES booth #8204 in Central Hall of the Las Vegas Convention Center.

 Brian Kwon, President and CEO at LG's Home Entertainment Company

 YouTube HDR Content

 LG has also teamed up with many major global content providers to ensure that the best streaming content is readily available for HDR viewing.
 Booth visitors will also be able to experience YouTube’s HDR content for the first time, demonstrated using Google’s VP9-Profile 2 codec.

 Original HDR programs from Amazon, including Red Oaks, The Man in the High Castle, Transparent, and Mozart in the Jungle, will be demonstrated at LG’s booth at CES.
 YouTube will provide HDR playback through their TV app starting later this year.